rails/rails/guides/source/active_job_basics.md

 end
 ```

-This works with any class that mixes in `ActiveModel::GlobalIdentification`, which
+This works with any class that mixes in `GlobalID::Identification`, which
 by default has been mixed into Active Model classes.